Skip to content

 Troubleshooting

 af: command not found — The install directory (~/.local/bin) is not in your PATH.
-Add export PATH="$HOME/.local/bin:$PATH" before calling af.
+Add export PATH="$HOME/.local/bin:$PATH" before calling af, or use echo "$HOME/.local/bin" >> $GITHUB_PATH in GitHub Actions.

 Invalid API key — Double-check the secret is set correctly in your CI platform and that the key has not been revoked.